joaquinsalas/poverty/README.md

 Each notebook implements the following components in a structured and reproducible manner:

-Preprocessing and normalization of Sentinel-2 multispectral imagery
+1.- Preprocessing and normalization of Sentinel-2 multispectral imagery

-Computation of spectral indices and construction of multi-channel inputs
+2.- Computation of spectral indices and construction of multi-channel inputs

-Model-specific training configurations and optimization strategies
+3.- Model-specific training configurations and optimization strategies

-Model performance evaluation using standardized statistical metrics (MSE and R²)
+4.- Model performance evaluation using standardized statistical metrics (MSE and R²)

-Estimation of the computational environmental impact using CodeCarbon
+5.- Estimation of the computational environmental impact using CodeCarbon

-All notebooks are designed to be executed as-is in JupyterLab, without requiring manual code modifications.

 # Requirements